znsio/ReportPortalIntegration/README.md

     1. `ScreenShotManager.captureScreenShot(WebDriver webDriver)`: This method will take the calling step as its fileName, and its parent as the testName.
 It will then call `processScreenShot()` method to capture, descale and save the screenshot.
 The method returns a File object where the captured file is stored.
-    2. `ScreenShotManager.processScreenShot(WebDriver driver, String testName, String fileName)`: This method performs the following operations:
-        1. Captures the screenshot using Selenium `TakesScreenshot` utility
-        2. Reduce the screenshot file size by converting the png file to jpg file
-        3. Assign the screenshot file name with this format "<CurrentTimeStamp>_<fileName>.jpg"
-        4. Creates a `testName` directory under the "TestReport/Screenshots" and will save the screenshot here.
-If the `testName` value is null or empty, the screenshot will be saved directly under "TestReport/Screenshots" directory
 3. `CommandLineExecutor` class has all its public methods defined as static, so it doesn't require the consumer to create an object of this class.
 Following are the methods we can use to run CLI commands using Java
     1. `CommandLineExecutor.execCommand(final String[] command)`: Run the command passed in the parameter value and